 NetRtg: Point differential per 100 possessions (League Rank) - Click here

-NBA.com's Power Rankings are just one man's opinion and are released every Monday during the season.
+NBA.com's Power Rankings, released every Monday during the season, are just one man's opinion.
 If you have an issue with the rankings, or have a question or comment for John Schuhmann, send him an e-mail or contact him via twitter.

 |Last week: 1|

 Pace: 96.0 (18), OffRtg: 108.4 (2), DefRtg: 99.3 (6), NetRtg: +9.1 (2)